rh996/LatticeTransformerNet/Readme.md

-# VMC_NQS: Variational Monte Carlo with Neural Quantum States
+# LatticeAttentionNet: Variational Monte Carlo with Attention Neural Quantum States

 This project is a Julia-based framework for performing Variational Monte Carlo (VMC) simulations to study quantum many-body systems.
 It utilizes Neural Quantum States (NQS) to represent the wavefunctions of these systems.